AndrewSav/Remnant2SaveAnalyzer/README.md

 - This program is a bit slower than RSG due to different parsing engine.
 On SSD the slowdown is noticable but IMO tolerable
 - Translations might not work as they used, and for the newer content there are none
-- I'm planning on improving this one, if I have the time: "Difficult" items are not working yet:
-  - Participation Medal
-  - Anguish
 - [If you are using Norton Antivirus, it may cause weirdness with your game saves and RemnantSaveGuardian](https://github.com/Razzmatazzz/RemnantSaveGuardian/issues/70)

 ## Save Parsing